JuliaPerf/STREAMBenchmark.jl/README.md

 Getting a realistic **estimate** of the achievable **memory bandwidth**.

+**Important note:** For now this package only implements a very simple version of the original STREAM benchmark.
+If time permits, I will improve the benchmark in the future.

 ## Usage

 The function `measure_memory_bandwidth()` performs a STREAM benchmark and estimates the memory bandwidth in megabytes per second (MB/s).
 It returns a 3-tuple indicating the median, minimum,